 From the beginning of its existence as an independent country, the United States has had strong diplomatic relations with Tunisia.
 Two years after the U.S. Declaration of Independence, John Adams (who was to become the second President of the United States) noted that “There are other nations with which it is more urgent to conclude treaties … By this, I mean Morocco and the Regencies of Algiers, Tunis, and Tripoli.”
 This suggestion was taken seriously and, on March 26, 1799, the first agreement of friendship and trade was concluded between Tunisia and the United States.
-Thanks to the kind cooperation of the Tunisian National Archives, the Tunisian original of this agreement is today available for viewing in the Embassy IRC.
+Thanks to the kind cooperation of the Tunisian National Archives, the Tunisian original of this agreement is today available for viewing in the Embassy American Center.

 The first American consulate was established in Tunis on January 20, 1800, one of the many diplomatic buildings clustered around the Place de la Bourse in the Medina.
 In September 1805, U.S. President Thomas Jefferson received a Tunisian special envoy, and in 1865, after the Civil War, another Tunisian ambassador was sent to the U.S. with a message of friendship to the American people.